Broadband fair use policies

 We say: very fair

-Truly unlimited broadband is often reserved for ISPs with smaller customer bases, more able to provide quality over quantity.
+Truly unlimited broadband is often reserved for ISPs with smaller customer bases, who are more able to provide quality over quantity.
 For example, Sky famously suffered network problems in the past as the result of high demand for their truly unlimited service.

 We say: fair